 Everything you need to know about Barefoot Shoes

-Compare that to a "traditional/modern running shoe' that will have thick heel cushion/support and stiff soles.
-Modern shoes promote unnatural heal strike motions.
-While claiming to provide "arch support," a traditional running shoe will lower the natural muscles and proprioception growth of your feet.
+Compare that to traditional running shoes with thick soles that give heel lift and are also much stiffer.
+Modern shoes promote unnatural heel strike motions.
+While claiming to provide "arch support," a traditional running shoe will weaken the muscles and proprioception growth of your feet.

 Numerous brands such as:

 All carry a minimalist running shoe, but we highly recommend Xero Shoes due to the variety and number of options that closely mimic the experience of running barefoot.

 The other thing we like about Xero Shoes is their focus on minimalist shoes.
 They don't even make a traditional shoe.

 We think you should start by making sure the shoes you are looking at are actually minimalist shoes.
 Remember, that means you don't want to see any heel-to-toe drop (products will usually be labeled "zero drop"), the sole should be thin and flexible, and there should be a wide toe box.
 Most minimalist running shoes that you will find in stores should have these characteristics.

 Then you should consider the kinds of running you plan to do.
 You can find minimalist shoes that are designed specifically for trail running as well as more conventional running on a track or sidewalk around town.
 Many runners do both; a shoe that can handle the trail should work just fine in town.

 Look for a company that understands minimalist running shoes and is committed to quality.
 As you have noticed here, we're big fans of Xero Shoes.